TusharAMD/SuperSpeechSaga/CONTRIBUTION.md

 <br>

 ## Documentation 📑
-Document any significant changes or additions to the codebase.
+- Document any significant changes or additions to the codebase.
-Provide clear and concise explanations of the functionality, usage, and any relevant considerations.
+- Provide clear and concise explanations of the functionality, usage, and any relevant considerations.
-Update the README.md file to reflect the changes made and provide instructions on how to use the project.

 ## ✅ Code Reviews
-Be open to feedback and constructive criticism from other contributors.
+- Be open to feedback and constructive criticism from other contributors.
-Participate in code reviews by reviewing and providing feedback.
+- Participate in code reviews by reviewing and providing feedback.

 ## 🚀🚀Feature Requests
 - Suggest new features or improvements that you believe would enhance the project.